Susana de Sousa Dias: Life and career

-Filmography and awards

-A turning point in Susana de Sousa Dias' cinematographic work war her contact with the material gathered in archives of the Portuguese political police (Arquivo Pide/DGS) while preparing her documentary Processo-Crime 141-53 (Criminal-Case 141-53).
+A turning point in De Sousa Dias's cinematographic work was her contact with the material gathered in archives of the Portuguese political police (Arquivo Pide/DGS) while preparing her documentary Processo-Crime 141-53 (Criminal-Case 141-53).
 The film was, at the same time, the starting point for questioning the role and the usage of archival footage in documentaries and history writing.

-The first film she made that can be considered as a direct reflection of the experience was Natureza Morta /Still Life (2005, 72", b/w), a Portuguese French co-production, only consisting of archive footage and sound, that deliberately renounced on the usage of spoken discourse.
+The first film she made that can be considered as a direct reflection of the experience was Natureza Morta (Still Life) (2005), a Portuguese-French co-production, only consisting of archive footage and sound, that deliberately renounced on the usage of spoken discourse.
 The film was awarded with the Merit Award at Taiwan Documentary Film Festival in 2006 and the Atalanta Films Award at Doclisboa 2006.

-48 (2010) is her best known feature.
-On the film, Scott MacDonald writes: "Nearly all the images in De Sousa Dias’s remarkable third feature, 48, are extended close-ups of the mugshots of political prisoners during which we hear the political prisoners’ memories of the humiliations they endured.
-The visual challenge in 48 was how make a moving film from still photographs."
-Susana de Sousa Dias developed an approach through montage which she calls a "montage within the shot" in "temporal depth".
+48 (2010) is her best-known feature.
+On the film, Scott MacDonald writes: "Nearly all the images in De Sousa Dias's remarkable third feature, 48, are extended close-ups of the mugshots of political prisoners during which we hear the political prisoners' memories of the humiliations they endured.
+The visual challenge in 48 was how to make a moving film from still photographs."
+De Sousa Dias developed an approach through montage which she calls a "montage within the shot" in "temporal depth".

-For this film she was awarded several prizes such as the Grand Prix 2010 Cinéma du Réel, the FIPRESCI award at DOK Leipzig 2010, the Grand Prize 2011 at Mar del Plata International Independent Film Festival, Argentina; Special Mention 2011 Punto de Vista International Documentary Film Festival; Opus Bonum Award| for Best International Documentary, 2010, Jihlava International Documentary Film Festival; Don Quijote Award 2010 of the International Federation of Film Societies.
+For this film, she was awarded several prizes such as the Grand Prix 2010 Cinéma du Réel, the FIPRESCI award at DOK Leipzig 2010, the Grand Prize 2011 at Mar del Plata International Independent Film Festival, Argentina, Special Mention 2011 Punto de Vista International Documentary Film Festival, Opus Bonum Award for Best International Documentary, 2010, Jihlava International Documentary Film Festival, and the Don Quijote Award 2010 of the International Federation of Film Societies.